MARMOTatZJU/drl-based-trajectory-tracking/README.md

 ### Repository Cloning

 This repo uses `git-submodule`.
-Run following command to clone:
+Run the following command to clone:

 ```bash
 git clone --recursive ${URL_TO_THIS_REPO}